nmoghaddas19/nethelp/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/nethelp.svg)](https://pypi.org/project/nethelp)

 -----
-`NetFuncs2` is a Python package for network analysis and color utilities.
+`nethelp` is a Python package for network analysis and color utilities.
 The package includes various graph-related functions, such as computing degree distributions, running graph algorithms, and performing shortest path calculations.
 It also provides utilities for handling colorblindness and color conversions.